-The ACCC can ask a corporation for information or documents it is required to keep, generate or publish under a prescribed industry code (i.e. the Franchising Code, Horticulture Code, Oilcode and Unit Pricing Code).
+The ACCC can ask a corporation for information or documents it is required to keep, generate or publish under a prescribed industry code (i.e. the Franchising Code, Horticulture Code, Oilcode, Unit Pricing Code and Wheat Port Code).
 The corporation has 21 days to provide these documents.

-While this power allows the ACCC to randomly select traders to audit, traders will be targeted that have either a history of complaints or non-compliance (including prior dealings with the ACCC), or that operate in an industry that generates a disproportionate number of complaints.
-The ACCC may broaden the scope of its selection process in future.
+While this power allows the ACCC to randomly select traders to audit, traders will usually be targeted that have either a history of complaints or non-compliance (including prior dealings with the ACCC), or that operate in an industry that generates a disproportionate number of complaints.

 The power enables the ACCC to obtain from a corporation any information or documents it is required to keep, to generate or to publish under the relevant industry code.